evkx/evkx.github.io/content/models/citroën/ë-c4/ë-C4_X/_index.md

 ---
 title: Citroën ë-C4 X
 linktitle: ë-C4 X
-description: Citroën ë-C4 X is an all-electric crossover with a WLTP range of up to 402 km (250 miles).
-EVKX.net have all the details.
+description: "Citroën ë-C4 X is an all-electric crossover with a WLTP range of up to 402 km (250 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---